matthieu-beteille/heroku-buildpack-datomic/README.md

 ## Detection

-The buildpack will detect that you wish to start a Datomic transactor if it has a Procfile that has this line:
+The buildpack will detect that you wish to start a Datomic transactor if your project has a Procfile in its top level directory that has this line:

 ````datomic: /app/scripts/start-datomic.sh````